mpalash/aliakbarmehta/pages/cv.md

 Wrote texts and contributed to the event publication: *Rehearsing Hospitalities Companion 2*.

 2021
-:   *Seminar organiser*: **Touching/Transforming**, Seminar, Cluster for Critical Artistic Research, Aalto University,

-Worked as a researcher with the Cluster of Critical Artistic Research working group at Aalto University to examine artistic research methodologies within academia, develop para-institutional pedagogies, and write joint papers within the working group.
+:   *Seminar organiser*: **Touching/Transforming**, Seminar, Cluster for Critical Artistic Research, Aalto University, FI Worked as a researcher with the Cluster of Critical Artistic Research working group at Aalto University to examine artistic research methodologies within academia, develop para-institutional pedagogies, and write joint papers within the working group.

 The seminar, hosted at HIAP, centred the significant socio-political history in Finland and explored themes of land, care, and critical artistic research, with a keynote lecture by Skolt Sámi theatre director Pauliina Feodoroff on land, colonialism, and art.

 2020
-:   *Associate curator*: **In-Between**, Helsinki International Artist Program, Helsinki, FI

-Invited by HIAP to serve as jury for selecting artists for the 2020 summer residency, with emphasis on providing support to precarious Helsinki-based artists.
+:   *Associate curator*: **In-Between**, Helsinki International Artist Program, Helsinki, FI Invited by HIAP to serve as jury for selecting artists for the 2020 summer residency, with emphasis on providing support to precarious Helsinki-based artists.

 Provided curatorial support, feedback to works and ongoing projects, built working relationships, and developed an open studio as a multi-day staggered event to accommodate COVID restrictions on gathering at the time.

 2019
-:   *Programme facilitator*: **Network Effects**, M-cult, Oodi Library, Helsinki, FI

-Leading Museum of Impossible Forms (M{if}) as a key partner, hosted a six-day event that explored hospitality, access, and diverse ways of knowing through talks, performances, and screenings.
+:   *Programme facilitator*: **Network Effects**, M-cult, Oodi Library, Helsinki, FI Leading Museum of Impossible Forms (M{if}) as a key partner, hosted a six-day event that explored hospitality, access, and diverse ways of knowing through talks, performances, and screenings.

 Devised and curated ‘A Series of soft gestures towards Hospitality’, a week-long ‘non-performance’ showcasing collaborations between Frame Contemporary Art Finland and Museum of Impossible Forms.
 Commissioned ‘nynnyt’ (Orlan Ohtonen and Selina Väliheikki), ‘Asematila’, the artist collective ‘Bread Omens’ (Jani Anders Purhonen and Elina Rantasuo), Heidi Hänninen, as well as other guests and participants from Kontula and beyond.

 2019
-:   *Assistant curator*: **Network Effects,** M-cult, Oodi Library, Helsinki, FI

-Assisted M-cult Director Minna Tarkka and curator Heidi Tikka to produce the ‘Network Effects’ exhibition in OODI, Helsinki, to expose and disrupt the dystopic logics of the online world by opening up new pathways for agency and citizenship.
+:   *Assistant curator*: **Network Effects,** M-cult, Oodi Library, Helsinki, FI Assisted M-cult Director Minna Tarkka and curator Heidi Tikka to produce the ‘Network Effects’ exhibition in OODI, Helsinki, to expose and disrupt the dystopic logics of the online world by opening up new pathways for agency and citizenship.

 Wrote exhibition text and developed other supporting content; was responsible for artist liaison and installation support for DISNOVATION, Chloé Galibert-Laîné & Kevin B. Lee, Joana Moll, Anna Ridler, and screenings of Sad by Design (Gert Lovink, Institute of Network Cultures), and The Sprawl (Metahaven).

 2019
-:   *Project curator*: **Vidisha Fadescha – Party, a tool for Care**, Today Is Our Tomorrow Festival, Publics, Helsinki, FI

-Commissioned and organised a talk by artist-curator Vidisha Fadescha, at the ‘Today is Our Tomorrow Festival’, publics, Helsinki.
+:   *Project curator*: **Vidisha Fadescha – Party, a tool for Care**, Today Is Our Tomorrow Festival, Publics, Helsinki, FI Commissioned and organised a talk by artist-curator Vidisha Fadescha, at the ‘Today is Our Tomorrow Festival’, publics, Helsinki.

 In continuation of Fadescha’s talk outlining Party as a Tool for Care, I produced an event where Fadescha’s alter ego, ‘Redrum’, played a Techno set that constructed the idea of a gathering being about solidarity, community, comfort, non-judgment, and consent.

 2019
-:   *Artistic Producer*: **M-cult Media Culture Centre**, Helsinki, FI

-Produced the European Media Art Platform residency at M-cult, featuring a French artist-collective called DISNOVATION.
+:   *Artistic Producer*: **M-cult Media Culture Centre**, Helsinki, FI Produced the European Media Art Platform residency at M-cult, featuring a French artist-collective called DISNOVATION.
 Provided support to residency artists by organising public workshops, conducting logistical and administrative tasks, sourcing equipment, and creating safe and convivial working environments.

 Worked to develop long-term strategies combining tools of research, activism, and technology for M-cult’s Maunula Residency program.

 2018-20
-:   *Co-Artistic Director*: **Museum of Impossible Forms**, Helsinki, FI

-Conceptualised and developed the curatorial framework ‘The Atlas of Lost Beliefs: For Insurgents, Citizens, & Untitled Bodies’.
+:   *Co-Artistic Director*: **Museum of Impossible Forms**, Helsinki, FI Conceptualised and developed the curatorial framework ‘The Atlas of Lost Beliefs: For Insurgents, Citizens, & Untitled Bodies’.
 Managed library/archive, event logistics, daily operations, and finances.

 Led teams of project leaders and curators to conceptualise, produce and execute 160+ events, under a designed project portfolios: Society of Cinema, Ubuntu Film Club, Performance LAB, Improv Sessions, MIF Discourse Series, Radical Cross-stitch Workshops, MIF Monthly Dinners, Reading Circle, Entry to Iraniain Music, Summer Schools, Kontula Futures (now Drifts Festival), Rehearsing Hospitalities (as collaborative partner of Frame Contemporary Art Finland), and multiple Special and Hosted events.